office workers hands pointing at benchmark data

 • What is Benchmarking Analysis?

-• Understanding Results from Benchmarking Data
+• Interpreting Results from Benchmark Data

-• Benchmarking Tools
+• Five Types of Benchmarking Tools

 What is Benchmark Data?

 Benchmark data, often referred to simply as "benchmarks," is a collection of key performance indicators (KPIs), metrics, or data points that represent the typical or average performance within a specific sector or field.
+These internal data points are compared to other organizations to assess their own performance.
+Benchmark data can cover a wide range of areas, including financial performance, operational efficiency, and customer satisfaction.

 Graphic of a benchmarking graph